carlosperate/ardublockly/README.md

 ## Credits
 This project has been inspired by [BlocklyDuino](https://github.com/BlocklyDuino/BlocklyDuino) and is a fork of [Ardublockly](https://github.com/carlosperate/ardublockly)

-Blockly original source is Copyright of Google Inc. [https://developers.google.com/blockly/][1].
+Blockly original source is [Copyright of Google Inc.](https://developers.google.com/blockly/).

 For the nice loading Animations:
 [Loading.io](https://loading.io/button/)